monkstone/monkstone.github.com/_posts/2018-05-30-JRubyArt_on_the_pi.md

 ### Connecting WiFi

 It is assumed that you will use wifi (instead of ethernet cable) to connect to the internet, so once you have booted the processing raspbian image use raspi-config to set your wifi region and enter your wifi connection credentials.
 Once you have connected it is worth updating raspi-config, although that will mean re-entering your wifi connections, but this time you will be able to use the gui.
 Clicking on the wifi connection widget you will get a choice of connections choose yours and re-enter credentials.
+You can set a unique network hostname from the RaspberryPI configuration gui.

 ### Installing gems